 It reminds me a bit of a Twix inspired recipe!

 Blueberry White Chocolate Mug Cake

 For people that find chocolate cakes a little rich, something like these blueberry white chocolate cakes might be more appealing.
 They come from girlversusdough.com and their recipe is actually a little bit surprising.
 If you want to know more about it, you'll have to head over there and check it out.
 Regardless, it is a recipe well worth trying.

 This cake from kirbiecravings.com is a lighter option for a mug cake.
 In general, lemon cakes to tend to offer an air of freshness that you don't really find elsewhere and I absolutely love the topping on this cake ant it's overall appearance.
 Of course, you could also skip the frosting if you felt like it.

 Gluten Free Red Velvet Mug Cake

-This mug cake recipe comes from flippindelicious.com, which seems like an appropriate site name really.
+This gluten free mug cake recipe comes from flippindelicious.com, which seems like an appropriate site name really.
 It's another gluten free mug cake, and it uses flavors of vanilla and cocoa to make the cake stand out a bit.
 There's even a recipe for cream cheese frosting to go along with it, although it's up to you whether you frost the cake or not.